Estimated reading time: 8 minutes

 A little soft Irish tune while you peruse today’s Daily Diary entry.
 Sit back and enjoy.

-At 10:00 am, the pain subsided as we left the building and ran to the parking lot for The Silver Fox’s safety!
-I zoomed out of the lot with tires screeching and rubber burning.
+At 10:00 am, the pain subsided as we left the building and ran to the parking lot for the Silver Fox’s safety!
+It is a smart car because, as we entered and closed the door, it automatically locked us in and started up, placing the gearshift in the “P” position for panic.
+We zoomed out of the lot with tires screeching and rubber burning.
 We saw the tormentors chasing us in the rear-view mirror!
+They had pitchforks in their hands, and some carried torches!

 Mary asked why I was driving so fast.